lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 Railway, which has the agency code `SF` (you can find the agency ID for other transit agencies by using the `https://api.511.org/transit/gtfsoperators?api_key=[your_key]` endpoint for a list of all agencies and their IDs).
-The StopMonitoring endpoint returns upcoming departure times for _all stops_ of the given transit agency, which can be a lot of data, but the 511.org APIs have a relatively low rate limit (60 requests per hour!) so if we expect to be able to show real-time status, we can't fetch times one stop at a time.
+The StopMonitoring endpoint either returns upcoming arrival times for a single stop, or _all stops_ of the given transit agency, which can be a lot of data!
+The 511.org APIs have a relatively low rate limit (60 requests per hour!) so if we expect to be able to show real-time status, we can't fetch times one stop at a time.
 Unfortunately, as far as I can tell, there is no way to fetch data on multiple stops at once other than fetching data for _all_ stops.

 Ok, let's open `main.rs` and grab all of the upcoming stop times for SF MUNI!